CANADA FX DEBT-C$ climbs as investors bid riskier assets

 "Oil prices rallied over night, equity markets rallied overnight -- so positive sentiment on markets overall.
 That tends to be a positive Canadian dollar environment," said Watt.

-Oil CLc1, a key Canadian export, rose above $71 a barrel on Friday, in part, after reports of a Nigerian attack in a Royal Dutch Shell (RDSa.L: Quote) oilfield.
+Oil CLc1, a key Canadian export, rose above $71 a barrel on Friday, in part, after reports of a Nigerian attack in a Royal Dutch Shell (RDSa.L) oilfield.
 [ID:nSIN249975]

 A weaker greenback and global equity markets also underpinned strength in the Canadian currency.
 [FRX/] [MKTS/GLOB]